Navigation

 Democrat House

 Liguori and Lucking were appointed to their seats in the House but are seeking election for the first time.
-Liguori took over former Rep. Jennifer Longdon’s seat, while Lucking was appointed after the exit of former Rep. Amish Shah, who is now running for Congress.
-It looks like Liguori and Lucking will retain their seats.
+Liguori replaced former Rep. Jennifer Longdon, while Lucking was appointed after the exit of former Rep. Amish Shah, who is now running for Congress.
+It looks like Liguori will retain her seat, but Lucking's been knocked off by Márquez.

 click to enlarge Lauren Kuby